Jacquie Tran

 What I do for work, in under 100 words

-I am a data specialist and researcher with a background in human performance science.
+I am a data analytics specialist and researcher with a background in human performance and sport science.

 I love working with people who are striving to achieve things that have never been done before, and I am fascinated by the challenge of helping individuals and teams to perform at their peak when it really matters.